influxdata/docs-v2/content/influxdb/v2.2/reference/internals/metrics.md

 ### Bucket measurement number

-Gauge of measurement cardinality per bucket.
+Number of measurements in a bucket.

 #### Example